compound-finance/compound-finance.github.io/docs/pages/v3/collateral-and-borrowing.md

 ### Minimum Borrow Balance

 This function returns the minimum borrow balance allowed in the base asset.
-An account's initial borrow must be equal to or greater than this value.
+An account's initial borrow size must be equal to or greater than this value.
 Subsequent borrows may be of any size.

 #### Comet